hawtio/hawtio/docs/GetStarted.md

 ## Using a Servlet Engine or Application Server

-If you are running Tomcat 5/6/7, Jetty 7/8 or JBoss (7.1.1.Final) you could just deploy a WAR:
+If you are running Tomcat 5/6/7, Jetty 7/8 or you could just deploy a WAR:
+(JBoss AS or Wildfly users see other containers section further below)

 <table class="buttonTable">
   <tr>